The-Marcy-Lab-School/swe-2-1-closures/src/short-response.md

 # Short Responses

 For this short response assignment, aim to write a response with the following qualities (your instructor will give you feedback on these areas):
-- [] Is free of grammar and spelling mistakes (use grammarly!)
 - [] Addresses all parts of the prompt
+- [] Accurately uses relevant technical terminology
+- [] Is free of grammar and spelling mistakes (double check with grammarly!)
+- [] Uses markdown to enhance readability (preview in VS Code with Command/Control + Shift + V)
 - [] Is easy to comprehend
-- [] Accurately uses relevant technical terminology
-- [] Uses markdown to enhance readability

 For each prompt below, write your response in the space provided.
 Aim to answer each prompt in 2-5 concise sentences.
+Make sure to preview your markdown to check how it is rendered before submitting.

+## Question 1

-## Prompt 1
+### Prompt 1

 What are the core principles of encapsulation in object-oriented programming?

+### Response 2

+Your response here...

+---

-## Prompt 2
+## Question 2

+### Prompt 1

 The code snippet below is an example of a **closure**.